 Bandana + Stripes:

 Stripes are a french outfit staple for good reason–they look so cute with everything!
 I love pairing red with stripes in particular, so this red bandana gets plenty of use!
-My striped tee is old but this one is similar!
+My striped tee is old but there are lot’s of similar versions here!
 I love wearing this outfit with shorts in the summer and classic Levi’s in the winter!
 (P.S.
 I have a separate how to tie a bandana tutorial if you’re curious!)

 With a Classic Button Down

 Admittedly, sometimes I think the best scarves come from the $5 scarf bin in your favorite vintage store!
 However, there are a lot of cute new ones out right now too, if vintage isn’t your thing!
-The one I’m wearing here is Hermes (MY FIRST HERMES SCARF!!
-Splurge, yes, but The Real Real has a lot of more affordable second hand versions!) and it was a gift from Neal that he surprised me with right before our wedding!
+The one I’m wearing here is Hermes.
+Splurge, yes, but The Real Real and eBay have a lot of more affordable second hand versions!) and it was a gift from Neal that he surprised me with right before our wedding!
 You can find lot’s of vintage ones on Etsy here.
-I’m also linking some new favorites below.
-Note, a lot of these are “bandana” sized–which good news for you, are easier to tie!
-(You can see my “how to tie a bandana” tutorial right over here!)
+I’m also linking some new favorites below of various sizes!